Safeguarding Policy

 • Work within the terms of the service level agreement with the partner organisation.

-• Maintain safe working practice when working with clients online and be aware of safer working guidelines and confidentiality
+• Maintain safe working practice when working with clients online and be aware of safer working guidelines and confidentiality.

-• Ollie Coaches have access to DSL, Supervisors and Catherine Irving Consultancy Ltd during hours of work that enable any safeguarding concerns to be reported from any session – both face to face or online.
+• Ollie Coaches have access to DSL and Supervisors during hours of work that enable any safeguarding concerns to be reported from any session – both face to face or online.
+All concerns and allegations of abuse will be taken seriously, responded to appropriately and referred on as necessary.

 This policy should be read alongside our organisational policies and procedures including:

-• Code of Conduct and Ethics
+• Code of Conduct, Ethics and Professional Practice

 • Ollie Registered Practitioners policy and framework